Is Top of the Rock worth your money?

-The observation decks offer a panoramic view of New York city.
+The observation decks offer a panoramic view of New York.
 The highest viewpoint is 260 m above the city.
-You can expect to see major highlights such as: the Empire State Building, Chrysler Building, One World Trade Center, Central Park, Hudson River, East River, Brooklyn Bridge and the Statue of Liberty.
+You can expect to see major highlights such as: the Empire State Building, Chrysler Building, One World Trade Center, Central Park, Brooklyn Bridge and the Statue of Liberty.
 Sound pretty good, right?
 And that’s just a short list, lol!

 The entrance and way to the top

 So what happens after you bought tickets?
-Can you just walk in and take the elevator to the observation decks?
+Can you just take the elevator to the observation decks?
 Well, you have to be a little patient.
 No too long, I promise!
-Once you pass security you will arrive at the Grand Atrium Lobby where you can admire the Joie Chandelier, specially crafted by Swarovski, made out of 14,000 crystals.
-Upside down this chandelier has the shape of the Top of the Rock!
+Once you pass security you get to the Grand Atrium Lobby where you can admire the Joie Chandelier (crafted by Swarovski and made out of 14,000 crystals!).
+Upside down the chandelier has the shape of the Top of the Rock.

 Then you make your way through the mezzanine where you learn all about John D. Rockefeller Jr. and the creation of the Rockefeller Center.
 It’s amazing to see how these huge skyscrapers were created back in the day (between 1929-1940).

-After that there’s a short photo stop where staff members let you walk the beam.
-Do you know that iconic image of construction workers eating lunch on a steel beam high above the city?
-You’ll be pretending to take their place on the photo, pretty funny!
-If you want you can pick up the photo later on in the gift shop, but you don’t have to (Michel is not a huge photo fan, so we skipped this part haha).
+After that follows a short photo stop where staff members let you walk the beam.
+Do you know the iconic image of construction workers eating lunch on a steel beam high above the city?
+You’ll be pretending to take their place in the photo!
+If you want you can pick up the photo later on in the gift shop but you don’t have to (we skipped this part).

 Three observation decks

-Michel and I were fascinated of all the binoculars (don’t they look like funny little robots?) and we decided to both try one out.
-You can see REALLY far with them and we were able to spy in several offices, haha.
-Be sure to aim at what you’d like to see beforehand, because the binoculars only for work about half a minute.
-Or just bring enough quarters with you, lol.
+Michel and I were fascinated by all the binoculars (don’t they look like funny little robots?) and we decided to both try one out.
+You can see incredible far with them and we were able to spy in several offices, lol!

-Without a doubt: YES.
 From the moment you enter the Rockefeller Center up towards the elevator ride; this attraction knows how to make people excited.
-It may be a little busy, but now I know why this is such a popular place to visit.
-Once you reach the top you feel like the king/queen of New York city, haha!
+It may be a little busy but now I know why this is such a popular place to visit.
+Once you reach the top you feel like the king/queen of New York!

 The panoramic views can’t be compared with anything I had seen before at those rooftop bars.
 The energy you feel exploring this city feels even more powerful once staring at it from above.
-You get a truly new unique perspective on this beautiful city.
-I’m convinced you NEED to check out Top of the Rock when you’re visiting New York.
-It’s worth it.
+Besides that, you get a truly new unique perspective on this beautiful city.

 Important practical information